alexmojaki/futurecoder/how_to_contribute.md

     - If the `text` contains `__program__` or `__program_indented__`, that will be replaced by the `program`.

    You can define `program` as a string or a method.
 A string is good if the program is really short or contains invalid syntax.
 A method is better in other cases so that editors can work with it nicely.
 It will be converted to a string automatically.
 - `hints` (optional) is a list of markdown strings which the user can reveal one by one to gradually guide them to a solution.
-For brevity you can provide a single string which will be split by newlines.
+    - For brevity you can provide a single string which will be split by newlines.
+    - Plenty of small hints is generally good.
+You want the user to find the solution themselves.
+Hints should provide just enough information to make the problem manageable but no more.
+A possible goal is to unblock some tiny misconception which might be holding them back or ask a question which may lead to an 'aha!' moment.
+    - Once all hints have been revealed, the problem should be significantly easier, but you don't want to give it all away.
+There should still be a decent amount of thinking or work still required.
+After all, if the users want the full solution, they can still get that.
 - Zero or more `MessageStep` classes declared inside, detailed further down.
+- `predicted_output_choices` (optional) is a list of strings representing possible answers to a multiple choice question "What do you think the result will be?" which is presented when the user runs the correct code just before being shown the output.
+This helps users engage more thoughtfully with the material and is best suited to `VerbatimStep`s.
+    - Currently only a static list is possible.
+    - An extra option "Error" is always added automatically at the end.
+    - The list you provide must have at least two options.
+    - Providing lots of plausible options is good, there's no need to make this easy.
+The user will get two attempts and will still move on if they fail.
+    - The correct answer is selected automatically when the step is constructed by running `program`.
+If this isn't possible (typically because the correct answer is "Error") then set `correct_output` to the correct answer - either `"Error"` or an element of the list `predicted_output_choices`.
+- `parsons_solution = True` if the user should be shown a *Parsons problem* (i.e. shuffled lines) when they first request a solution.
+This is good when:
+    - The solution has at least 4 lines at a bare minimum, although in most cases you need at least 5 lines.
+Blank lines and function headers don't count.
+    - Solving the Parsons problem isn't trivial.
+An example is `crack_password_exercise` - putting those lines in the correct order is too easy without thinking about what the program is doing.
+On the other hand, the gradual solution reveal shows the structure of the program even while all the text is hidden, which could lead to a much more helpful 'aha!' moment.
+The problem can still be easy, but the user should be required to think a bit about how the program works to solve it.
+- `expected_code_source` if to enforce that the code is run in the shell or with a particular debugger.

 #### Generating steps automatically